endgame-hq/mcp/docs/guides/workflow.md

 # Endgame MCP Development Workflow

-This guide explains the development workflow when using the Endgame MCP (Model Context Protocol) server with AI-powered IDEs like Cursor, Windsurf, and VS Code.
+This guide explains the development workflow when using the Endgame MCP (Model Context Protocol) server with AI-powered developer tools like Cursor, Claude Code, Windsurf, and VS Code.

 ## Overview